᠎᠎᠎

 Select sorting order.

-Use this symbol as a joiner between items in a sorted list.
+between items in a sorted list.

 Delete duplicate list items.